apache/apisix-dashboard/docs/en/latest/IMPORT_OPENAPI_USER_GUIDE.md

 ...
 ```

-## Examples about how to config the OAS3.0 in different user scenarios
+## Examples about how to Configure the OAS3.0 in different user scenarios

-### config a basic published route
+### Configure a basic published route

 _notice: the default `status` of the imported route will be `unpublished`, which means the route can not be accessed, if you want to import a `published` route, you should add `x-apisix-status: 1` in you OAS3.0 file_